Z2PackDev/Z2Pack/doc/source/index.rst

 .. rubric:: Getting in touch

 The development version of Z2Pack is hosted on `GitHub <http://github.com/Z2PackDev/Z2Pack>`_ .
 If you have a suggestion or have found a bug in the code, please post an issue there.
 For general questions, you can write to the Z2Pack mailing list z2pack@lists.phys.ethz.ch .
-You can also `subscribe <https://lists.phys.ethz.ch/listinfo/z2pack>`_ to the mailing list if you would like to participate in discussions.
-Note that online subscription might be disabled, but you can always write an email to the list administrator (me) to subscribe.
+Send `me <mailto:greschd@gmx.ch?subject=Z2Pack%20mailing%20list%20subscription&body=Hi%20Dominik,%0D%0AI%20would%20like%20to%20subscribe%20to%20the%20Z2Pack%20mailing%20list.>`_ an email if you would like to subscribe to the mailing list.

 .. rubric:: Indices and tables